Jacksoor/serviette/docs/scripting/services.rst

-        "color": 0,              // (optional) color as an 24-bit integer in RGB order "author": "...",         // (optional) author of the content "authorLink": "...",     // (optional) link to the author "authorIconURL: "...",   // (optional) URL to an icon representing the author "title": "...",          // (optional) title of the content "titleLink": "...",      // (optional) link for the title "text: "... ",           // (optional) description of the content
+        "color": 0,              // (optional) color as an 24-bit integer in RGB order "author": "...",         // (optional) author of the content "authorLink": "...",     // (optional) link to the author "authorIconURL": "...",  // (optional) URL to an icon representing the author "title": "...",          // (optional) title of the content "titleLink": "...",      // (optional) link for the title "text: "... ",           // (optional) description of the content